b12io/reading-group/meltdown.md

 # Questions I have coming out
 * Does 503 KB/second mean the exploit is too slow in practice?
 At 503 KB/second, it would take (1024\*1024\*1024\/(503\*1024))\/3600 \=\~ 0.58 hours to read 1 GB of memory.
 That means it would take several days to copy memory from a modern server, which doesn't seem unreasonable.
 You'd probably hit some unencrypted passwords before then :).
+* Does this exploit work with one process checking it's own flush+reload statistics, or are there two applications, one probing and one flushing+reloading?

 # Questions for B12 to ponder
 * Are we patched :)?
 I'm pretty sure we are by virtue of AWS upgrading all of the host kernels on our virtualized instances.